agroal/pgagroal/doc/manual/user-01-quickstart.md

 port = 5432
 ```

-In our main section called `[pgagroal]` we setup [**pgagroal**](https://github.com/agroal/pgagroal) to listen on all
-network addresses on port 2345.
-Logging will be performed at `info` level and
-put in a file called `/tmp/pgagroal.log`.
-We want a maximum of 100 connections
+In our main section called `[pgagroal]` we setup [**pgagroal**][pgagroal] to listen on all network addresses.
+Logging will be performed at `info` level and put in a file called `/tmp/pgagroal.log`.
-that are being closed if they have been idle for 10 minutes, and we also specify that
-we don't want any connection validation to be performed.
-Last we specify the
-location of the `unix_socket_dir` used for management operations.
+We will use 100 connections in the pool with a idle timeout of 10 minutes.
+Validation is off.
+Last we specify the location of the `unix_socket_dir` used for management operations and the path for the PostgreSQL command line tools.

-Next we create a section called `[primary]` which has the information about our
-[PostgreSQL](https://www.postgresql.org) instance.
-In this case it is running
-on `localhost` on port `5432`.
+Next we create a section called `[primary]` which has the information about our [PostgreSQL][postgresql] instance.
+In this case it is running on `localhost` on port `5432`.

 Now we need a host based authentication (HBA) file.
 Create one called `pgagroal_hba.conf`
 with the content